rhwilr/lemur/README.md

 ### Builtin functions

-These core primitives are part of the monkey language:
+These core primitives are part of the lemur language:

 - `len`
 - `first`